top of page

 Reta Finger

 Reta Finger is a retired college professor with writing and editing experience.
-Though not an expert on criminal justice, she cares about many justice issues and is willing to help with editing needs related to VJC.
+She cares about many justice issues and is willing to help with editing needs related to VJC.

 Debra Turner

-Debra Turner is a semi-retired ESL/CNA Instructor at MTC.
+Debra Turner is a retired ESL instructor, and keeps us informed about criminal justice legislation.
 Virginia Criminal Justice Reform Legislation has been a passion for the last 4 years.

 unnamed.png